hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 ## MUD
 A liquid that creates slight negative pressure.
 Turns into BRCK above 500 C, below 0 C or above 100 C it will act solid.

+## WEB
+Sticky solid, gets displaced like GOO.
+Will dissolve if there are no surrounding web particles.
+Draws "connections" like SOAP bubbles.
+If BIRD, ANT or BEE touches WEB it instantly turns into WEB (ctype BEE, BIRD, etc...) and can be eaten by SPDR.
+Captured prey will be freed if their web dissolves.
+WEB slows down liquids and powders with weight < 50.
+Above 500 C it instantly ignites.